JeaVGL/Harmful_Insect_Detection/README.md

 - [ ] Test locally with `test_inference.py` on sample PNGs
 - [ ] Flash Arduino sketch with correct board, partitions, PSRAM & libraries
 - [ ] Confirm live detections and memory stability

+For any further questions, don't hesitate to reach out to me at: jean.goettmann-vogel@etu.unice.fr